 The Board issued Mr Bai with a $3000 fine, ordered him to pay some costs towards the inquiry and that this decision would be publicised.

 It is an LBP’s responsibility to complete all their relicensing requirements on time.
 Not doing so demonstrates a disregard for their obligations and places them in a position to be disciplined or prosecuted.
 It is illegal for a person to hold themselves out to be licensed and to continue to carry out restricted building work when their licence has been suspended.

 Members of the public can review the LBP register and will avoid LBPs with suspension records.
 We regularly hear that an LBP has missed out on a job due to having a disciplinary or relicensing suspension on their public register page.
 By law information is required to be posted on the register for three years.

 LBPs are required by law to keep their details, including addresses, phone numbers, and emails, up-to-date.
-The Registrar and the Board need to be able to advise you of changes to your licence status, and you risk failing to meet your obligations if your details are not up-to-date and you cannot be contacted.
+The Registrar and the Board need to be able to advise you of changes to your licence status, and you risk failing to meet your obligations if your details are not up-to-date and you cannot be ed.

 Read this decision and other past decisions in full on the

 Design LBP’s licence cancelled for incompetent and negligent work